How To Remove Password From A PDF File in Linux

 Method 4 – Print to a file

-This is the easiest method in all of the above methods.
+This is the easiest method among all of the above methods.
 You can use your existing PDF viewer such as Atril document viewer, Evince etc., and print the password protected pdf file to another file.